xinyiww/citysim/README.md

 [Updated: Apr.
 11, 2023]

 **CitySim-ROS-Interface** is designed to be a plug-in python interface that works with prediction modules developed in prediction_ct_vel repo.
 Its function includes
-1. Importing Citysim trajectory dataset and transform it to bags.
+1. Code that imports Citysim trajectory dataset, extract lane center and states of all vehicles and transform it to ROS bags interpretable for predictor rosnodes.
-2. data visualization
+2. A visualization rosnode that show brid view of traffic in multiple scenarios.
 3. ADE, FDE Evaluation

-# demo here
+## demo here

 ## Prerequisites